webrecorder/archiveweb.page-site/guide/features/autopilot.md

 #### GIF: Clicking Start Autopilot
 ![GIF of archiveweb.page being used on the webrecorder twitter page.](/assets/images/features/archivewebpage-after-v0.6.1.gif)

+## What is Autopilot Supported to do on a given page?

+For more info on available behaviors, what they're supposed to do, and their current status, see the [Behaviors Overview and Status](./behaviors) page.

+This page describes the current behaviors in ArchiveWeb.page and if their last known status (within the last day).

 ## Troubleshooting

+This is still fairly new and behaviors are not always guaranteed to work as expected.

+For this reason, we [track the status of each behavior](./behaviors) daily to ensure that they continue to work.

+If a behavior tests are failing, we are likely aware of the issue and are looking at it.

-This is still fairly new and we're working out some behaviors so if you find a bug or have questions, contact us via email us at <info@webrecorder.net> or write to the <a href="https://forum.webrecorder.net/" target="_blank"><b>forum</b></a>.
+If a behavior is not working as expected, or you find a bug or have questions, feel free to [open an issue on GitHub for behaviors](https://github.com/webrecorder/browsertrix-behaviors/issues), ask on the <a href="https://forum.webrecorder.net/" target="_blank"><b>forum</b></a>
+or contact us via email us at <info@webrecorder.net>.

+If you'd like to request a new behavior, please do so by first opening a GitHub issue.